-Here at Integrated Wellness, we focus on preventative treatments, helping you create a healthy lifestyle that will benefit your wellness day-to-day.
+Here at Integrated Wellness, we focus on preventative treatments, helping you create a Good Health with a healthy lifestyle that will benefit your wellness day-to-day.
 We’d love to help you get started on your most important investment – schedule a free consultation.

 This post is adapted from an original article by Pamela Yellen, The Huffington Post.

 What would you call an investment that involves no risk, requires little — if any — money to start, is available equally to those who are financially sophisticated and those just starting, grows more valuable each and every year, is a proven career booster and can generate hundreds of thousands of dollars of extra savings over a lifetime?

 I call it good health.

 Although few personal finance columnists consider fitness and diet part of their terrain, we all should.
 Effectively managing your health can reliably produce a financial windfall unmatched by Wall Street, precious metals and every other retirement plan staple.